The-hyphen-user/stockwatch/README.md

 ##  how to get the project started
 ### yarn stalls
-cd into /backend and $yarn (npm install works too, no lock file reqs atm) cd into /client and $yarn (npm install works too, no lock file reqs atm)
+cd into /backend and $yarn (npm install works too, no lock file reqs atm)
+cd into /client and $yarn (npm install works too, no lock file reqs atm)

 ### create database
 CREATE a mysql database

 ### link database in .env
 in the /backend directory
-create a .env file and fill in the needed variables an example .env file is already in the /backend directory named .example.env DB variables come from your mysql server to get a funnhub api you need to go to https://finnhub.io/ and sign up for free i suggest using the sandbox api, if you use the free api everything should work with except for checking for stock splits in /backend/processes/calculateSplits.js the jwt secret can be a random string you choose
+create a .env file and fill in the needed variables
+an example .env file is already in the /backend directory named .example.env
+DB variables come from your mysql server
+to get a funnhub api you need to go to https://finnhub.io/ and sign up for free i suggest using the sandbox api, if you use the free api everything should work with except for checking for stock splits in /backend/processes/calculateSplits.js
+the jwt secret can be a random string you choose

 ### after your database is created and online sync some starter tables/values
-cd into /backend and $node syncStockPrice.js cd into /backend and $node syncStocks.js cd into /backend and $node syncUsers.js cd into /backend and $node syncUserStocks.js
+cd into /backend and $node syncStockPrice.js
+cd into /backend and $node syncStocks.js
+cd into /backend and $node syncUsers.js
+cd into /backend and $node syncUserStocks.js

 ### starting the server and webpage
 *option1:*
-cd into /backend and $yarn dev in a second terminal cd into /client and $yarn start
+cd into /backend and $yarn dev
+in a second terminal
+cd into /client and $yarn start

 *option2*
 in the base directory
 $yarn
 then
 $yarn dev

-Welcome to Market watch.
+# Welcome to Market watch.
 the goal of this site is to enable people to Practice stock trading with virtual money.

 1) set starting capitol(fake money)
 2)'purchase' stocks at the current value
 3) attempt to buy low and sell high
 4) compare yourself against investing firms and public investors

-full stack web app using react front end express back and mysql for database and pulling data from from the funnhub api Steps

-install instuctions:
-cd into back and run yarn
-cd into client run yarn
-and .env files into backend folder (.example.env should give you the variables that need to be filled)

-run instructions
-run yarn both in main folder or run yarn start in client and yarn dev in backend

 if you set your public, you will be placed on the leaderboard